AnSq/reddit-mail-notify/README.md

 ## Usage

-`python reddit-mail-notify.py [-m]`
+`python reddit-mail-notify.py [OPTIONS]`

+The `--mod` flag turns on modmail mode.
+This checks for modmail instead of regular messages, and changes the icon to match.
+Unfortunately, the program cannot count the number of new modmail messages at this time.

-The optional `-m` flag turns on multiprocess support, in case you want to run other PRAW programs alongside it.
+The `--multi` flag turns on multiprocess support, in case you want to run other PRAW programs alongside it.
 Run `praw-multiprocess` to start the PRAW request server.

-By default the progtam will prompt you for a username and password, or you can make a `praw.ini` file that looks like this:
+By default the program will prompt you for a username and password, or you can make a `praw.ini` file that looks like this:

 	[DEFAULT]
 	user=<username>
 	pswd=<password>

+If you have multiple accounts that you want to check mail for, simply start the program multiple times, once for each account.
+You will need to log in manually each time, not using `praw.ini` in this case.

-## Dependancies
+## Dependencies

 (Versions indicate what it was developed with.)

 * Python (2.7.3)
-* PRAW for reddit interaction (2.1.15)
+* PRAW for reddit interaction (2.1.16)
 * PyGTK for status bar icon (2.24.0)
 * PyNotify for popup messages (0.1.1)